This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this juicy roast turkey breast recipe, check out our Leftover Ingredients Recipe Finder.

 - Olive Oil: Helps the skin crisp and keeps the meat moist.
-Avocado oil can be used instead.
+If you prefer, you can swap it out for avocado oil.

-- Salt & Pepper: Essential for seasoning; adjust to your taste.
+- Salt & Pepper: These are essential for seasoning, so feel free to adjust them to suit your taste.

 How To Roast A Turkey Breast

-- Prepare the Turkey Breast: Pat the turkey breast dry with paper towels.
-Gently separate the skin from the meat with your fingers, enough to insert butter.
-Spread 1 tablespoon of softened butter under the skin.
+- Prepare the Turkey Breast: Start by patting the turkey breast dry with some paper towels.
+Then, gently work your fingers between the skin and the meat to create a little pocket – just enough to slide in some butter.
+Take 1 tablespoon of softened butter and spread it under the skin.

-- Make the Herb Butter: In a small bowl, combine the remaining softened butter, olive oil, dried rosemary, salt, and black pepper.
-Stir until smooth.
+- Make the Herb Butter: In a small bowl, mix together the rest of the softened butter, a splash of olive oil, dried rosemary, salt, and black pepper.
+Give it a good stir until it’s nice and smooth.

-- Coat the Turkey Breast: Spread the herb butter mixture over the top of the turkey breast, ensuring even coverage and a flavorful crust.
+- Coat the Turkey Breast: Now, take that delicious herb butter mixture and slather it all over the top of the turkey breast.
+Make sure to cover it evenly for a tasty, flavorful crust!

 - Preheat and Place in Pan: Preheat your oven to 400°F (200°C).
 Place the turkey breast, skin-side up, in a roasting pan.